Find a Registered Dental Hygienist

 Related signs and symptoms

-• Conjunctivitis involves inflammation and swelling of the conjunctiva (i.e., the thin layer of tissue that lines the inside of the eyelid and covers the white part, or sclera, of the eyeball).
-It is often called “pink eye” or “red eye”, because it can cause the sclera of the eye to take on a pink or red colour.
-It is a very common eye condition.
+• Conjunctivitis entails inflammation and swelling of the conjunctiva (i.e., the thin layer of tissue that lines the inside of the eyelid and covers the white part, or sclera, of the eyeball).
+It is often called “pink eye” or “red eye”, because it can cause the sclera of the eye to take on a pink or red colour.2 It is a very common condition.

-• The most common causes of conjunctivitis are viruses, bacteria, and allergens.
-However, there are also other causes, including chlamydia, fungi, chemicals, certain diseases, and contact lens use.
+• The most frequent causes of conjunctivitis are viruses3, bacteria, and allergens.
+However, there are also other causes, including fungi, parasites, chemicals, certain diseases, and contact lens use.
 The conjunctiva can also become irritated by foreign bodies in the eye and by air pollution.

-• Signs and symptoms associated with conjunctivitis, in addition to pink/red eye colour and conjunctival swelling, can include:
+• Signs and symptoms associated with conjunctivitis, in addition to pink/red eye colour and conjunctival swelling, can include, depending on the underlying cause:

-• Symptoms of a cold, flu, or other respiratory infection
+• signs/symptoms of a cold, influenza (“flu”), or other respiratory infection (in infectious conjunctivitis, especially viral)

-• Symptoms of allergy, such as an itchy nose, sneezing, a scratchy throat, or asthma (in allergic conjunctivitis)
+• signs/symptoms of allergy, such as an itchy nose, sneezing, a scratchy throat, or asthma (in allergic conjunctivitis).

-• Viral infectious conjunctivitis is typically mild, with symptoms being the worst on days 3−5 of infection.
+• Viral infectious conjunctivitis, the most common type of short-term conjunctivitis, is typically mild, with symptoms being the worst on days 3−5 of infection.
+This type of pink eye often starts in one eye and spreads to the other eye within days.
 The condition usually clears up in 7−14 days without treatment and resolves without any long-term effects.
-Antiviral medication can be prescribed by a physician to treat more serious and less common forms of viral conjunctivitis, such as those caused by the herpes simplex virus or varicella-zoster virus
+Antibiotics do not help.5 Serious and less common types of viral conjunctivitis are those caused by the herpes simplex virus or varicella-zoster virus; these types of eye infections necessitate urgent medical intervention (including treatment with antiviral medication).

 • Bacterial infectious conjunctivitis is typically mild, with symptoms lasting as few as 2−3 days or up to 2−3 weeks.
+One or both eyes are affected.
+About 30% of infectious conjunctivitis cases are bacterial, although this percentage is higher in young children.
 Many cases improve in 2−5 days without treatment.
 However, topical antibiotics are often prescribed to speed up resolution of the infection and to reduce transmissibility risk to others.
-Approximately 32−50% of infectious conjunctivitis cases are bacterial.
+Serious and less common types of bacterial conjunctivitis include those caused by Neisseria gonorrhoeae or Chlamydia trachomatis, which if untreated, can lead to loss of vision.

 • Allergic conjunctivitis is caused by the body’s reaction to certain allergens.
+Both eyes are usually affected at the same time.
 It occurs more frequently among people with other allergic conditions, such as hay fever (allergic rhinitis), asthma, and eczema.
 It may occur seasonally when pollen counts are high, or year-round due to indoor allergens, such as dust mites and animal dander.
 It improves once the allergen is removed or after treatment with allergy medications, such as topical antihistamines.

 • Not all cases of eye redness are due to conjunctivitis.
-Inflamed eyes may also be due to acute uveitis (which includes inflammation of the iris), acute angle-closure glaucoma, and corneal disorders.
+Inflamed eyes may also be due to acute uveitis6 (which includes inflammation of the iris, the coloured part of the eye), acute angle-closure glaucoma, and corneal disorders.
 These conditions require urgent medical intervention.

 References and sources of more detailed information